OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 -	**ARC** - Automatic Reference Counting - memory management feature
 	-	adds retain and release messages when required
 -	**Stack Canary** - helps prevent buffer overflow attacks by means of having a small integer right before the return pointer.
 A buffer overflow attack often overwrites a region of memory in order to overwrite the return pointer and take over the process-control.
 In that case, the canary gets overwritten as well.
-Tehrefore, the value of the cnaary is always checked to make sure it has not changed before a routine uses the return pointer on the stack.
+Tehrefore, the value of the canary is always checked to make sure it has not changed before a routine uses the return pointer on the stack.
 -	**PIE** - Position Independent Executable - enables full ASLR for binary

 #### Static Analysis